Requirements Coverage-Guided Minimization for Natural Language Test Cases: Threats to Validity

 \textbf{Internal Validity.} To ensure a fair and consistent comparison, we adopt the original replication package of FAST-R provided by its authors.
 This minimizes potential implementation biases or configuration inconsistencies that could otherwise affect the validity of comparative results.

-Another threat to external validity arises from the choice of embedding techniques that is limited by the data privacy constraints of our industry partner.
+Another threat to external validity arises from the limited choice of embedding techniques, constrained by the data privacy requirements of our industry partner.
 This limitation may have affected the overall performance of our approach.
 Nevertheless, to mitigate this threat, we evaluated seven different embedding methods within the bounds of our available computational resources.
 This broad comparison helps reduce concerns regarding internal validity, despite the constraints on embedding selection.

+\textbf{Construct Threats.} \nff{A potential construct threat concerns the maintenance cost of TF-IDF representations when new test cases are added.
+In our context, this risk is limited because the dataset originates from automotive system requirement-based test cases, which follow well-defined structural templates and rely on a stable, domain-specific vocabulary.
+As a result, the introduction of new terms is infrequent and typically occurs only during major version updates, making the need for corpus-wide re-computation of TF-IDF vectors relatively unlikely.
+Moreover, as discussed in Section~\ref{sec:rq4}, the preparation time of TF-IDF is scalable for large test suites, and the maintenance cost is therefore acceptable.
+However, in domains where the vocabulary evolves rapidly or new linguistic expressions appear frequently (e.g., user-generated content or dynamic project documentation), we recommend using domain-specific or LLM-based embeddings that can better adapt to incremental updates without requiring full re-vectorization. }

 \textbf{Conclusion Threats.} To reduce the impact of randomness and increase the reliability of our results, we run each experiment ten times with different random seeds and report the average performance.
-This mitigates the risk of drawing conclusions based on outlier results or fluctuations due to stochastic components in the minimization process.
+This mitigates the risk of drawing conclusions based on outlier results or fluctuations arising from stochastic components in the minimization process.